WolfElkan/hst3/README.md

   * Human-readable eligex translator
   * Hover over course to see why student is not eligible
   * Tests
+  * Migrate to latest versions of Python, Django

 # Other Questions